amilchov/Harmful-Gases/README.md

 # Welcome to Harmful Gases!

 ## Hello!
 Currently, there are one in our team who support the application:
- 1. Alex Vasilev Milchov - web application development, testing, configuration and management.
+ 1. Alex Vasilev Milchov - application development, testing, configuration and management.

 ## Summary